ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 - Create tool implementations that call actual data APIs
 - Add tool descriptions for LLM to understand when to use each

+## Phase 3 End-to-end integration

+[ ] Step 5.2 end-to-end integration with mock

+Go through all components with mock data as a tracer bullet:

+1. Simulates chat messages without the LLM client
+2. Simulate LLM response that contains SQL code block and tool call and query output
+3. Simulate LLM response that generates mock UI code
+4. Simulate frontend rendering of the mock UI and mock data

-[ ] Step 6: The System Prompt
+[ ] Step 5.3: The LLM Client

+- Implements the LLM client using PydanticAI with the tools and connects it with the /chat endpoint
-Create the "Base System Prompt" in FastAPI that instructs the LLM how to call the data tool and how to write code that uses the data prop.
+- Create the "Base System Prompt" in FastAPI that instructs the LLM how to call the data tool and how to write code that uses the data prop.

+[ ] Step 5.4: Real integration test

+Connects the LLM client with everything and simulate a real user interaction - translate prompt into SQL, run tool call, generate UI code, and renders.

 ## Phase 3.1: Security